Bader-Almutlaq/TMDB-Movies-EDA/README.md

 # TMDb Movies EDA
 This project investigates and performs EDA and some data wrangling on a dataset containing information about 10,000 movies collected from The Movie Database (TMDb).
 This data set is found on [Kagle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata).
-The dataset was modifiyed by [Udacity](https://www.udacity.com).
+The dataset was modified by [Udacity](https://www.udacity.com).
 The goal of this project is to explore the factors that influence the popularity of movies and identify the genres with the highest revenue.

 ## Table of Contents
 - [TMDb Movies EDA](#tmdb-movies-eda)